 Your Site Is Hacked!

 I’d been busting my butt on a project for a few months now and we were slowly been getting results.
-I’d just recruited a new person to work on the project, and I find out – from this new person no less – that the site was looking odd…
+I’d just recruited a new person to work on the project, and I find out – from this new person no less – than the site was looking odd…

-I check it out, and see that it’s been hacked and defaced.
+I check it out and see that it’s been hacked and defaced.
 So I dig around online…

 Hacked By Some Iranian @^&%$

 Turns out the hacker is some &%#^* supporter of Mahmoud Ahmadinejad, the so-called President of Iran.
-Ahmadinejad, for those who don’t know, is a man who truly deserves the label of evil, for denying the Holocaust and for advocating in favour of a nuclear genocide against Israel.
+Ahmadinejad, for those who don’t know, is a man who truly deserves the label of evil, for denying the Holocaust and for advocating in favor of nuclear genocide against Israel.
 This supporter of his was supposedly defacing a large number of sites to send a message to President Obama not to interfere in Iran’s affairs.
 As if the real, legitimately-elected President of the United States of America, was going to be intimidated by some Persian weenie with a computer.